TuckerWarlock/ollama-docker/docs/USAGE.md

 ### 3. Conversation Tips

 **Good prompts:**
-- Be specific: "Write a Python function that takes a list and returns unique items"
+- Be specific: "Write a function that takes a list and returns unique items"
 - Provide context: "I'm building a web app and need to..."
 - Ask for explanations: "Explain how this code works step by step"